Shingles

 Idaho Skin Institute

-Dermatology & Cosmetic Dermatology located in Chubbuck, Burley, Rexburg & Twin Falls, ID
+Dermatology & Cosmetic Dermatology located in Chubbuck, Burley, & Twin Falls, ID

 Shingles affects one million people in the United States every year and usually starts as a painful sensation followed by a red, blistering rash.
 When left untreated, shingles may cause long-term nerve pain.
-The team of dermatologists at Idaho Skin Institute in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, specializes in the diagnosis and treatment of shingles and provides the care you need to reduce your risk of chronic health complications.
+The team of dermatologists at Idaho Skin Institute in Chubbuck, Burley, and Twin Falls , Idaho, specializes in the diagnosis and treatment of shingles and provides the care you need to reduce your risk of chronic health complications.
 Call the office or book an appointment online today.
 Telehealth appointments are available.

 Shingles Q & A